diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 5/00  - React  Building the Rest API.md

-HTTP methods are what defines operations in well-formed REST APIs, not the URLs**. **  URLs should not contain verbs.
+**HTTP methods are what defines operations in well-formed REST APIs, not the URLs.
+URLs should not contain verbs.**

-So when we want to retrieve, modify, or delete a record, we operate on its URL using the correct HTTP method.
+**So when we want to retrieve, modify, or delete a record, we operate on its URL using the correct HTTP method.**

-Well-designed REST APIs must provide response status code that makes it clear there is a problem.
+**Well-designed REST APIs must provide response status code that makes it clear there is a problem.**